 degree, which supplement the general requirements given below, appear in the sections on individual graduate programs.

 Applicants for a graduate program are required to have completed an undergraduate degree and to furnish an official transcript as part of the admissions application.
-Ordinarily the candidate for a graduate degree will have completed an undergraduate course in the same field of engineering in which he or she seeks a graduate degree.
-However, if the student’s interests have changed, it may be necessary to make up such basic undergraduate courses as are essential to graduate study in his or her new field of interest.
+Ordinarily the candidate for a graduate degree will have completed an undergraduate course in the same field of engineering in which they seek a graduate degree.
+However, if the student’s interests have changed, it may be necessary to make up such basic undergraduate courses as are essential to graduate study in their new field of interest.

 While many candidates study on a full-time basis, it is usually possible to obtain all or a substantial part of the credit requirement for the master’s or Eng.Sc.D. degrees through part-time study.

-Under special conditions, and with the prior approval of the department of his or her major interest and of the Assistant Dean or Director, a student may be permitted to ‘ a required subject at another school.
-However, credit for such courses will not reduce the 30-point minimum that must be taken.
+Under special conditions, and with the prior approval of the department of their major interest and of the Assistant Dean, a student may be permitted to take a required subject at another school.
+However, credit for such courses will not reduce the 30-point minimum that must be taken at Columbia University.

 For graduation, a candidate for any degree except a doctoral degree must file an Application for Degree or Certificate on the date specified in the Academic Calendar.
 Candidates for a doctoral degree must apply for the final examination.
 If the degree is not earned by the next regular time for the issuance of diplomas subsequent to the date of filing, the application must be renewed.
 Degrees are awarded three times a year—in October, February, and May.